Logo

 Purpose

 Many interactive experiences, including narrative and storytelling interfaces, require scroll behaviors that go beyond conventional bounded content scrolling.
-Examples include circular or looping scrolls, custom smoothness profiles, and scroll states that persist across navigations or app sessions.
+Examples include circular or looping scrolls, custom motion profiles, scroll-linked effects, and scroll state that persists across navigations or app sessions.

-This specification defines a Scroll Engine Model: an abstract description of how a one-dimensional scroll axis is represented and controlled.
+This specification defines a Programmable Scroll Engine Model: an abstract description of how a one-dimensional scroll axis is represented, controlled, and extended.
 The model is intended to:

 • Support a variety of scroll domains, including bounded, unbounded, and circular domains.

-• Enable rich control over scroll trajectories (e.g., smoothness, easing, custom motion policies).
+• Enable rich control over scroll trajectories (for example, smoothness, easing, and custom motion policies) via pluggable components instead of fixed behavior.

 • Provide a predictable basis for scroll state persistence across navigations and app sessions.